Salixe1214/adventureMMO/README.md

 ## Settings to change while cloning for the first time
 - Put "Run Dedicated Server" to on

+## Concept
+There is 3 clans, each starting at an extremity of the map.
+In the center of the map, there is a tower.
+The first clan to reach the top of the tower get acces to a new world.
+The other clans can acces this world once they also have beaten the tower, but they lose control over the best territories.
+Once your character die, it is permanetly dead if it isn't revived.
+You have only one character untill it die (might change).
+No class system, but there is levels and skill tree.

 ## 3D models
 - [Characters](https://marketplace-website-node-launcher-prod.ol.epicgames.com/ue/marketplace/en-US/product/battle-wizard-polyart)
 - [Animals](https://marketplace-website-node-launcher-prod.ol.epicgames.com/ue/marketplace/en-US/product/17c2d7d545674204a7644c3c0c4c58ba)